-A tranquil and fresh geometric sans for clear text and headlines
+A tranquil and fresh geometric sans font family for clear text and headlines

 Soleil is Wolfgang Homola’s sans serif font family that excels in geometric tranquility.
 Where other geometric typefaces lean toward the austere or bland, Soleil gives slight hints of a real personality and bring what could have been another tasteless sans into our current time.

 Soleil sets itself apart through measured characteristics which recognise its rational heritage and still grant it personality.
 The circle and square provided the obvious foundation for Soleil’s letterforms, but many optical corrections were necessary in order to introduce more fluidity into the rather stiff concept of a contemporary geometric typeface.
 These include asymmetrical counters, a lowercase ‘m’ with a second shoulder that meets while the first is still curving, the increased slant on the top of the ‘t’ as the weight increases, and a large x-height for legibility at a distance or in small sizes.
 Its personality is seen, for example, in the friendly lowercase ‘f’, the perfect curve of the open ‘c’, the large x-height, and the ampersand.
 The italics were also meticulously designed rather than simply slanted through digital means.